History of socialism: First International

 The Social Democratic Workers' Party of Germany was founded in 1869 under the influence of Marx and Engels.
 In 1875, it merged with the General German Workers' Association of Ferdinand Lassalle to become what is known today as the German Social Democratic Party (SPD).
 Socialism became increasingly associated with newly formed trade unions.
 In Germany, the SPD founded unions.
-In Austria, France and other European countries, socialist parties and anarchists played a prominent role in forming and building up trade unions, especially from the 1870s on wards.
+In Austria, France and other European countries, socialist parties and anarchists played a prominent role in forming and building up trade unions, especially from the 1870s onwards.
 This stood in contrast to the British experience, where moderate New Model Unions dominated the union movement from the mid-nineteenth century, and where trade unionism was stronger than the political labour movement until the formation and growth of the Labour Party in the early twentieth century.

 At first, the collectivists worked with the Marxists to push the First International in a more revolutionary socialist direction.
 Subsequently, the International became polarised into two camps, with Marx and Bakunin as their respective figureheads.
 Bakunin characterised Marx's ideas as centralist and predicted that, if a Marxist party came to power, its leaders would simply take the place of the ruling class they had fought against.
 In 1872, the conflict climaxed with a final split between the two groups at the Hague Congress, where Bakunin and James Guillaume were expelled from the International and its headquarters were transferred to New York.
 In response, the federalist sections formed their own International at the 1872 St. Imier Congress, adopting a revolutionary anarchist program.